phunware/maas-alerts-android-sdk/README.md

 #### Step 2: Register Services
 An `IntentService` runs to handle received messages.
 Create a class called `GCMIntentService` that extends `PwAlertsIntentService`.
-Then register the service in the manifest.
+Then, register the service in the manifest.

 ``` Java
 public class GCMIntentService extends PwAlertsIntentService {